Canberra: Climate

 Under the Köppen-Geiger classification, Canberra has an oceanic climate (Cfb).
 In January, the warmest month, the average high is approximately 29 C; in July, the coldest month, the average high drops to approximately 12 C.

 Frost is common in the winter months.
-Snow is rare in the CBD (central business district) due to being on the leeward (eastern) side of the range, but the surrounding areas get annual snowfall through winter and often the snow-capped Brindabella Range can be seen from the CBD.
+Snow is rare in the CBD (central business district) due to being on the leeward (eastern) side of the dividing range, but the surrounding areas get annual snowfall through winter and often the snow-capped Brindabella Range can be seen from the CBD.
 The last significant snowfall in the city centre was in 1968.
 Canberra is often affected by foehn winds, especially in winter and spring, evident by its anomalously warm maxima relative to altitude.

 The highest recorded maximum temperature was 44.0 °C on 4 January 2020.
 Winter 2011 was Canberra's warmest winter on record, approximately 2 C-change above the average temperature.

 The lowest recorded minimum temperature was −10.0 °C on the morning of 11 July 1971.
-Light snow falls only once or twice per year, and it is usually not widespread and quickly dissipates.
+Light snow falls only once in every few years, and is usually not widespread and quickly dissipates.

 Canberra is protected from the west by the Brindabellas which create a strong rain shadow in Canberra's valleys.
 Canberra gets 100.4 clear days annually.
 Annual rainfall is the third lowest of the capital cities (after Adelaide and Hobart) and is spread fairly evenly over the seasons, with late spring bringing the highest rainfall.
 Thunderstorms occur mostly between October and April, owing to the effect of summer and the mountains.
 The area is generally sheltered from a westerly wind, though strong northwesterlies can develop.
 A cool, vigorous afternoon easterly change, colloquially referred to as a 'sea-breeze' or the 'Braidwood Butcher', is common during the summer months and often exceeds 40 km/h in the city.
 Canberra is also less humid than the nearby coastal areas.

 Canberra was severely affected by smoke haze during the 2019/2020 bushfires.
 On 1 January 2020, Canberra had the worst air quality of any major city in the world, with an AQI of 7700 (USAQI 949).